Jason2Brownlee/TeamFortressQuakeArchive/README.md

 Archives of all official releases of TeamFortress for Quake 1.

-Includes TeamFortress Quake (TFQ) and TeamFortress Quakeworld (TFQW).
+Includes TeamFortress Quake (TFQ) and TeamFortress Quakeworld (TFQW) clients and servers.
+Does not include maps.

 From the readme: